Jpang9/Website/_posts/2022-12-3-AsyncRat.markdown

 <br>

 ### Executive Summary
-AsyncRat is a windows based trojan with the intent of controlling and monitoring a computer remotely through an encrypted connection; this malware is written in C# and has persistence along with sandbox checks during its execution process.
+AsyncRat is an open source, windows based trojan with the intent of controlling and monitoring a computer remotely through an encrypted connection; this malware is written in C# and has persistence along with sandbox checks during its execution process.
 <br>
 <br>

 ### Executive Summary
-Upon execution, the binary will unpack its settings and configs with a decrypt call using a CBC Decryption algorithm along with a basic Base64 decipher step.
+Upon execution, the binary will unpack its settings and configs with a decryption call using a CBC Decryption algorithm along with basic Base64 deciphering.
 <br>

-Once the malware configuration has been "unpacked", the malware will perform multiple "if" instructions, these instructions contains the Anti-Analysis checks, the persistence installation mechanism, and if any of these checks have failed, it will tell the binary to finish up and stop running.
+Once the malware configuration has been "unpacked", the malware will perform multiple 'IF' instructions;
+These instructions contains the Anti-Analysis checks, persistence installation mechanisms, and if any of these checks fail;
+it will tell the binary to finish up and stop running.
 <br>

 If the checks have passed without any errors, it will than call back to the C2 server for further instructions. <br>

 The malware also has the ability to passively collect information regarding cryptowallets addresses while running.

 <br>
 <br>

+### Execution Flow
 ![flowchart](/images/AsyncRat/Flow.png)

 <br>